-If you or a covered family member move outside the Enrollment Area, or you no longer work there, you may enroll in another approved plan.
+If you or a covered family member move outside the Enrollment Area, you may enroll in another approved plan.
 It is not necessary to wait until you move or for the open season to make such a change; contact your employing office or retirement system for information if you are anticipating a move.